avantrec/soco-cli/README.md

 #### Return Values

-Successful invocation of a macro will return the output of the actions that were executed, in JSON format, e.g.:
+Successful invocation of a macro will return the sonos command that was executed, and the output of the actions that were performed (or the error output(s) in the case of a failure), in JSON format, e.g.:

 ```
-{"result":"Command line output: 16\n"}
+{"command":"sonos Kitchen volume", result":"Command line output: 16\n"}
 ```

 #### Listing Macros